 Market Outlook

 The medical cart market for North America is dominated by the United States; well in place with diverse healthcare infrastructure, high volume of hospital admissions, and strict regulations for patient safety.
-The ramp-up of the market for high-tech medical carts is becoming imminent: more and more healthcare facilities use EHR-integrated mobile workstations, surgical procedures are ever-increasing, and infection control continues to receive much attention.
+The ramp-up of the market for high-tech medical carts is becoming imminent: more and more healthcare facilities are using EHR-integrated mobile workstations, surgical procedures are increasing, and infection control continues to receive significant attention.

-Leaders in the industry such as Ergotron and Capsa Healthcare keep bringing to market carts characterized by ergonomics, battery operation, and antimicrobial coating.
-Initiatives from the government that intend to bring about digital transformation in healthcare and boost telemedicine are positive contributors to the market.
+Leaders in the industry, such as Ergotron and Capsa Healthcare, continue to bring to market carts characterized by ergonomics, battery operation, and antimicrobial coating.
+Government initiatives aimed at driving digital transformation in healthcare and enhancing telemedicine are positive contributors to the market.

-With more and more investments being poured into smart healthcare facilities, a steady growth path remains in the cards for the USA medical cart market, backed by the force of technology and workflow optimization.
+With increasing investments being poured into smart healthcare facilities, a steady growth path remains in the cards for the US medical cart market, driven by the power of technology and workflow optimization.

 Market Growth Factors